Traffic accident reports

 Vehicle Accident Report Information Application Form(opens in a new window)

-As part of your application, you will be required to upload a number of supporting documents (as outlined in the above section), including a Statutory Declaration.
+As part of your application, you will be required to upload a number of supporting documents, including a statutory declaration.

-Delays may also result from difficulties locating witnesses or persons involved in the accident, obtaining statements or if there is a need to seek further information to clarify the circumstances surrounding an accident.
+• if there is a need to further clarify the circumstances surrounding an accident.

 Statutory declaration